PreFab-Photonics/PreFab/docs/index.md

     Before you can make PreFab requests, you will need to create an account[^1].
 Sign up [here](https://www.prefabphotonics.com/signup).

+!!! info "Try Rosette"

+    Want a more visual experience?
+Try [Rosette](https://rosette.dev) - our new layout tool with PreFab models built in, designed for rapid chip design.

 ## Install PreFab

 Before making your first prediction, follow the steps below to install the [PreFab Python package](https://pypi.org/project/prefab/).